Ad-hoc Video Search (AVS)

 , master shot boundary reference, and

-set of Ad-hoc queries (approx. 30 queries) released by NIST, return for each query a list
+set of textual Ad-hoc queries (approx. 30 queries) released by NIST, return for each query a list

 of at most 1000 shot IDs from the test collection ranked according to their likelihood of

-New optional component to the task this year is allowing systems to report "why" their system believe a submitted shot may be relevant to the query.
+New optional component to the task is allowing systems to report "why" their system believe a submitted shot may be relevant to the query.

 This is done by an optional explainability attributes with each submitted shot in the xml run file (timestamp of a frame within the shot and associated bounding box coordinates).